niles-c/portfolio-rock-paper-scissors/README.md

 When I revisit this code in the future, I'm sure I'll realize even more ways to improve this code :)

 Overall, this project was an extremely valuable learning experience.
-It was truly a joy to practice manipulating the DOM in Part 2 For the past several weeks, I've been diving into Javascript, learning arrays, methods, functions, and so on.
+It was a joy to practice manipulating the DOM in Part 2.
+For the past several weeks, I've been diving into Javascript, learning arrays, methods, functions, and so on.
 In Part 2 of this project, I had the chance to see how JS, HTML, and CSS all work together.

 ## Part 1 (2/15/22)

 ### The Challenge

-Users should be able to:

-- Play a five-round game of the grade-school classic "rock paper scissors" against the computer from the browser console.
+Users should be able to play a five-round game of the grade-school classic "rock paper scissors" against the computer from the browser console.

 ### My Process